Where to vote early in person

 - Hickory Hill Community Center, 3000 E. Belt Blvd.

-All three Richmond sites are open from 8 a.m. to 5 p.m.
-Monday through Friday.
-They will be open from 9 a.m. to 5 p.m. on Saturday, Oct.
-31.
+All three Richmond sites are open from 8 a.m. to 5 p.m. weekdays.
+They will be open from 9 a.m. to 5 p.m. on Saturday.